Tatra 111: Design and technology

 The design was based on the proven Tatra concept; a backbone tube chassis construction with swing half axles, a modular gearbox, and differential assemblies.
 The main advantages of the central load-carrying backbone tube are its high torsion and bend strength, which protect the truck body against load stresses.
 The secondary advantage is that it houses all the essential parts of the drivetrain.
 Due to its torsional stiffness and use of differential locks, the vehicle had exceptional off-road capabilities.
 The ability to use a cranking handle to start the engine was a notable feature.

 Engine

-The powerplant, Model V910, was derived from the Tatra V850 engine, which was intended for use in the Tatra 103 (Sd.Kfz.
-234 Puma).
-It was Tatra's first air-cooled 75-degree V12 powerplant.
+The powerplant, Tatra 103, Model V910, was derived from the Tatra V850 engine, which was intended for use in the Sd.Kfz.
+234. It was Tatra's first air-cooled 75-degree V12 powerplant.
 The engine had a power output of 210 horsepower at 2,250 rpm.
 While adequate for wartime use, the engine's power was later reduced to 180 hp at 1,800 rpm to improve reliability.
 (The average life expectancy during combat for the Wehrmacht was 6 hours.)
 The engine has three camshafts and was initially cooled by two covered chain-driven cooling fans.
 A belt drive later replaced the fan chains.
 This engine variant had the designation T111A.